 What stimulant medications are available to treat ADHD in teens?

-What are the potential side effects of stimulant medications?
+What are the potential side effects of stimulant medications for teens with ADHD?

 - Routine EKG or echocardiogram studies are not thought to be necessary for most patients.